Architecture is Architecture is Architecture

 YES!!!… we will have to continue to satisfy current demand for implementations by building Composite implementation constructs in the short term.
 BUT, as we get some Primitives engineered (Architected) and into inventory, we can stipulate that any Composite models to be constructed MUST be constructed from the components of the architected Primitives we already have in inventory.
 In that fashion, over some period of time, we could migrate (maybe "evolve") out of the disintegrated, discontinuous, inflexible legacy environment into an Architected, coherent, flexible, dynamic, optimized Enterprise.

+Figure 5.
 The manufactured RESULT – NOT the "Architecture".

 We likely could achieve the quality and longevity for Enterprises as are ascribed to Boeing 747s or hundred-story buildings or other high-quality, long-lasting, superior-performing Industrial Age, complex engineering products that we have learned how to engineer over the last few hundred years if we could be humble enough to learn from the older disciplines of Architecture and Construction, Engineering, and Manufacturing.